-Antisemitism is not new in France and Germany and was certainly there before both countries have had relatively large Muslim minorities.
-However, in recent years, Muslims have become a new group of perpetrators of violence against Jews in addition to antisemitism from the political right and left, as well as every-day antisemitism in the mainstream.
+Antisemitism is not new in France and Germany and has existed since before both countries had relatively large Muslim minorities.
+In recent years, however, Muslims in these countries have become a new group of perpetrators of violence against Jews, in addition to incidences of antisemitism originating from the political right and left, as well as everyday antisemitism in mainstream society.
 Survey data and statistics indicate that Muslims are disproportionally more likely than non-Muslims to harbor antisemitic sentiments and to act upon them.

-The talk will give an overview of the available data and explore factors that might explain this discrepancy.
-It will show that discrimination against Muslims and the Israeli-Palestinian conflict - both very real problems - are not the source of hatred of Jews among Muslims.
-Historical, cultural, religious, ethnic and nationalistic factors, often reinforced by countries of origin, such as Turkey, are more relevant.
+In this talk, Günther Jikeli will give an overview of the available data and explore factors that might explain this discrepancy.
+Data shows that discrimination against Muslims in these countries and the Israeli-Palestinian conflict - both very real problems - are not the source of hatred of Jews among Muslims.
+Historical, cultural, religious, ethnic and nationalistic factors, often reinforced by their country of origin, such as Turkey, are more relevant.